HardoMX/nvim/README.md

 # Hardo's neovim config

 ### Features:
-- One second startup or less
+- Incredibly short start time
-- Nice-looking (Nordic and Tokyo Night themes "fully" integrated, comes with [more](https://github.com/HardoMX/nvim#gui) but without correct highlighting)
+- Nice-looking (Nordic and Tokyo Night themes "fully" integrated, comes with [more](https://github.com/HardoMX/nvim#gui) but without improved same-word highlighting)
 - A complete, but pretty simple package, with an easy to read/use structure

 ---